 Letter from the Editor

-The ORE is an integrated, comprehensive, authoritative, and accessible reference tool for researchers, students, and professionals needing trusted information and insight.
+The ORE of Business and Management also offers its readers several timely features.
+Former editor Michael Hitt notes that “The ORE is an integrated, comprehensive, authoritative, and accessible reference tool for researchers, students, and professionals needing trusted information and insight.
 A living resource, the ORE continuously provides new knowledge about an expanding number of critical topics.
 It contains broad and interpretative essays, all connected via hyperlinks, keywords, and other search options, helping readers build bridges by identifying related articles.
-This enables researchers to delve deeply into a specific subject and also learn about related topics, thus expanding their knowledge and professional insight.
+This enables researchers to delve deeply into a specific subject and also learn about related topics, thus expanding their knowledge and professional insight.”

 Overall, the ORE of Business and Management occupies a unique position in the knowledge dissemination arena.
 It is international, adaptive, and integrates current understanding with a forward-looking orientation.
 Students, new and established scholars, and practitioners can all contribute to and learn from the ORE.
 We invite all stakeholders interested in knowledge creation, dissemination, and application to join us!